 by Keunwon Chung, Statistical Economist

 The housing market has just posted its fifth consecutive year of record- setting home sales.
 And the U.S. homeownership rate bears this out: the U.S. Census Bureau reports that the nation’s homeownership rate was 68.9 percent at the end of the year.
 More than 74 million American households own their own home.
-If you want to add up to that statistic, check this catalog of log cabins for sale.
+If you want to add up to that statistic, check this catalog of log cabins for sale at Ecologhouse online.

 Behind the Trend